pandas-dev/pandas/doc/source/overview.rst

  * Index objects enabling both simple axis indexing and multi-level / hierarchical axis indexing
  * An integrated group by engine for aggregating and transforming data sets
- * Date range generation (DateRange) and custom date offsets enabling the implementation of customized frequencies
+ * Date range generation (date_range) and custom date offsets enabling the implementation of customized frequencies
  * Input/Output tools: loading tabular data from flat files (CSV, delimited, Excel 2003), and saving and loading pandas objects from the fast and